ghik/opinionated-scala/Traits.md

 Linearization gives us clear answers to all three questions we had earlier:

+### The diamond problem

-* the diamond problem: Linearization removes duplicates, so that state and data from the same trait cannot be inherited multiple times independently.
+Linearization removes duplicates, so that state and data from the same trait cannot be inherited multiple times independently.

+### Conflict resolution

-* conflict resolution: Linearization order gives us clear priority of one implementation over another.
+Linearization order gives us clear priority of one implementation over another.
 Implementations with earlier position in the chain have priority over the ones after them.
 The defining class itself has highest priority.
 Additionally when some member implementation refers to its `super` implementation, the `super` reference will actually point to the next implementation on the linearization order.

-We'll see some more examples of this in the section about stackable traits.
+**TODO** example

+#### Explicit `super` references

+**TODO**

+#### Stackable traits

+**TODO**

+#### `abstract override`

+**TODO**

+### Initialization order

-* initialization order: class constructors and trait "constructors" are invoked according to reverse linearization order, i.e. starting with `Any` and ending with the constructor of the defining class itself.
+Class constructors and trait "constructors" are invoked according to reverse linearization order, i.e. starting with `Any` and ending with the constructor of the defining class itself.

+#### Common pitfalls

+**TODO**